I’m Thankful for Clean Water

 What surprised you about this story?

 How many places can you get water inside and outside of your home?
-(Count the faucets and spigots in your home and in your yard, and don’t forget the washing machine’s line!)
+(Count the faucets and spigots in your home and in your yard, and don’t forget the washing machine’s water line!)

 Why is water so valuable to a family?
 What would you have to do if you didn’t have water available in your home?